zhusz/CVPR15-CFSS/README.md

 After testing, the variable `estimatedPose` would exist in the workspace, which is our final estimated facial shape.

-Pre-trained models have been put into the `model` folder.
-Please be reminded that functions inclusion is automatically done in `addAll.m` script.
-If you directly do testing, don't forget to add all required paths.

 ## Formats
 Shape is represented as a 2n dimensional vector each in the format of `[x1,x2,...,xn,y1,y2,...,yn]`.
 Format of bounding box is `[left, right, top, bottom]`.